Impermanence and the awakened heart

 We are all potential windows for the sun of enlightenment to shine through

-This is true for Tibetan lamas, but on a lesser level it’s true for every single human being.
+This is true for Tibetan lamas, but on a lesser level, it’s true for every single human being.
 We are all potential windows for the sun of enlightenment to shine through.
-And while we may be diffident about the suitability of our glass or our frame, it would be unskilful bashfulness for anyone of us (teachers, students, anyone) to forget that when we settle the mind and stay present with our experience we let the sun shine through for others.
+And while we may be diffident about the suitability of our glass or our frame, it would be unskilful bashfulness for anyone of us (teachers, students, anyone) to forget that when we settle the mind and stay present with our experience we let the sunshine through for others.

 Obviously, I’m nowhere near this permanent space of emptiness and spontaneous bodhicitta.
-I regularly get triggered and lost in a fog of dissociation or the hot-mess of anger or desire.
+I regularly get triggered and lost in a fog of dissociation or the hot mess of anger or desire.
 But nonetheless, I do find these teachings on emptiness really helpful.
 As a practitioner and as a teacher.

 Emptiness and bodhicitta are the window cleaners of the path

-Sometimes, as teachers /therapists / parents we do sense that too much ego is piling up.
+Sometimes, as teachers /therapists/parents we do sense that too much ego is piling up.
 We feel that the crazy-shifting tectonic plates of self are getting too unruly.
 At this moment, we can turn to the protective field of emptiness and bodhicitta.
 We can recognise that self is empty and feel the immediate relief of this.
 It’s like the pressure-cooker of our little self immediately gets depressurised, and the space of the Big Self opens up.
 Then at the same time, we can suddenly relax into the underlying desire to help others, serve others, love others (and by others I mean the whole Universe).
 And this magnetic field clicks in and starts to re-arrange our hearts into an open and loving space.

-I suspect it’s these moments of self-correction; of aerating the situation that benefit other beings.
+I suspect it’s these moments of self-correction; of aerating the situation that benefits other beings.
 The spacious heart of everyone in the room resonates with the sudden in-rush of space and warmth into yours.
 And the overall sunlight in the room gets brighter.